dommyet/lempstack_debian/README.md

 ## APT Repository Settings

 These configurations should be able to run smoothly on **Debian testing**.

-Assume you are a Linode user, here is an example of `/etc/apt/sources.list` for Debian testing.
+Assume you are a Linode user, below is an example of  `/etc/apt/sources.list`.

 ```
 deb http://mirrors.linode.com/debian/ testing main
 deb http://mirrors.linode.com/debian/ testing-updates main